-We’ll take rushed over over-planned any day, even on our “special” one.
+We’ll take rushed over over-planned every time, even on our “special day.”

 We appointed Kim as our wedding’s CEO.

 All decisions went through her and she delegated execution as she saw fit.
-I took a seat alongside our parents on the board, offering suggestions she could take or leave unless we had a clear majority.
+I took a seat alongside our parents on the board, offering suggestions she could take or leave unless we had a clear majority to overrule her.

-Your wedding’s CEO may be a parent, planner, or the husband.
+Your wedding’s CEO may be a parent, planner, or groom.

 Just make sure it’s someone.